 A complete transcript and translation of Helen Tichauer's interview can be found here.

-Boder's first interviews took place on July 29, 1946 in the ORT Training School in Paris.4 He describes the experience of initiating these interviews in his book, I Did not Interview the Dead:
+Boder's first interviews took place on July 29, 1946 in the ORT Training School in Paris.4 He describes these experiences in his book, I Did not Interview the Dead:

-Tichauer's testimony serves as a prime example of Boder's technique and product.
-He introduces his subject in English, and the German language testimony follows.
-As we can hear, the wire recording technique presents several challenges, not the least of which is the quality of the recordings, especially at the beginning of the interviews.
-More profoundly, however, Boder's interview raises questions about the method and function of these early interviews.
+Tichauer's testimony serves as a prime example of Boder's interviews.
+He introduces his subject in English, and the testimony in German follows.
+As we can hear, the wire recording technique presents several challenges, not the least of which is the quality of the recordings themselves.
+Boder's interview also raises questions about the method and function of these early interviews.
 What is the impact—and importance—of hearing the entire exchange between interviewer and survivor for the first time?
 What is the importance of the interview language?
-Does it make a difference in the final product, or is it merely incidental?
-How does Boder's interview technique bring out a different result than its contemporary counterparts?
+How might this choice shape the final product?
+How does Boder's interview technique bring out a different result than interviews conducted to gather legal evidence?